Hot air balloons in Turkey are

 Accidents are also unpredictable and

-can happen to anyone (as one did on May 20, 2013), even to the most
+can happen to anyone, even to the most

 safety-conscious companies and staff.

 It's almost impossible

 to know if a pilot's license has expired